fluent/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 2019-12-16 19:08:06.934660000 +0900 test.cycle: {"action":"login","user":2}
 ```

-As you can see, the *Events* follow a *step by step cycle* where they
+As you can see, the **Events** follow a *step-by-step cycle* where they are
-are processed in order from top to bottom.
-The new engine on
-[Fluentd](http://fluentd.org) allows to integrate many *Filters* as
+processed in order, from top-to-bottom.
+The new engine allows to integrate many
-necessary, also considering that the configuration file will grow and
+**Filters** as required.
+Also, considering that the configuration file may grow
-start getting a bit complex for the readers, a new feature called
+and start getting a bit complex for the readers, a new feature called **Labels**
-*Labels* have been added that aims to solve this possible problem.
+has been introduced to solve this potential problem.

 ### Labels

-This new implementation called *Labels*, aims to solve the configuration
+This new implementation called **Labels**, aims to solve the configuration file
-file complexity and allows to define new *Routing* sections that do not
+complexity and allows to define new **Routing** sections that do not follow the
-follow the *top to bottom* order, instead it acts like linked
+top-to-bottom order, instead they act like linked references.
+Taking the
-references.
-Talking the previous example, we will modify the setup as
+previous example, we will modify the setup as follows:
-follows:

 ```
 <source>